 For travellers, the most popular section around Beijing is the Badaling Great Wall.
-Not only is Badaling one of the better preserved sections of the wall, it’s one of the most accessible.
+Not only is Badaling one of the better-preserved sections of the wall, but it’s also one of the most accessible.
 It’s easy to reach by public transportation and features accessibility improvements such as handrails.

 Where to stay in Beijing

-As you’d imagine, choosing where to stay in Beijing isn’t always an easy task.
+As you’d imagine, settling on where to stay in Beijing isn’t always an easy task.
 The Chinese capital sprawls over what seems like an endless horizon with hundred of hotels grasping for your attention.

 - Peking Station Hostel: A lovely central guesthouse/hostel located in a traditional Beijing hutong courtyard.
 Both dorms and private rooms with ensuite bathrooms are offered.

 - Hotel Cote Cour Beijing: A surprisingly quiet modern hotel set in a classic hutong courtyard, sprinkled with traditional Chinese elements, in the centre of the city.
 Rooms are colourful and big by Asian standards.
 The rooftop terrace is a brilliant touch.

 - The Peninsula Beijing: Quite possibly the best luxury hotel in Beijing, this incredible 5-star fuses traditional Chinese and contemporary styles for an elegance unparalleled in the city.
 The suite-style rooms are expansive and chock-loaded with luxurious modern amenities.
 Extras like three on-site delectable restaurants and a relaxing spa & wellness centre round out the offerings.